 Closeness with a woman is good for some time for a man – until he needs to get back to his body’s natural rhythm and equilibrium, to being a worthy man who is able to provide, conquer and kill the buffalo.
 We all have a bodily need to return to our natural state, where we feel more like ourselves.

 This is why pulling away for most men is normal.

-Why does men pulling away hurt so much?
+Why does your boyfriend pulling away hurt so much?